EnginAir/enginair.github.io/index.md

 - Ian Otto
 - Dylan Schreiner

-Our team also consists of a graduate school mentor.
+Our team also consists of a graduate school mentor:
 - Scooter Nowak

-For a more information on our team, visit [our about us page]({{ 'about.html' | relative_url }}).
+For a more information on our team, visit our [about us] page({{ 'about.html' | relative_url }}).

-## Updates as of - Oct.
-14, 2019
-EnginAir landing page is completed for the most part.
-Some minor changes may occur.

-This website is still under construction and you may notice minor and/or major changes on future visits.
+Last update: 12/4/2019